mendix/docs/content/data-hub/general/data-hub-concepts.md

 An **entity** is the modelling construct for a dataset - or more specifically in Mendix, the **entityset** - which is the connection to the available data.

-The **external entity** in the consuming app connects to the dataset that is maintained in the originating app via the published service (the API to the originating app) registered in the DHC.
-Currently datasets for external entities are updated in the source application of the data source.
-Data is retrieved on the initiative by the consuming app (pull-based), so Data Hub does not play a role in updating the consuming apps: the consuming apps receive the latest data when they “request it” through the API.
+The **external entity** in the consuming app connects to the dataset that is maintained in the originating app via the published service (the API to the originating app) registered in the Data Hub Catalog.
+Datasets for external entities are updated in the source application of the data source.
+Data is retrieved on the initiative by the consuming app (pull-based), so Data Hub does not play a role in updating the consuming apps: the consuming apps receive the latest data when they request it through the API.

 #  Services